Last Updated on 11/08/24 by Rose Palmer

 Indoor public spaces moving forward to aft:

-The Wheelhouse Bar – Big but cozy lounge space that had a pub feel, where I got a drink and watched musical performances.
+The Wheelhouse Bar – a big but cozy lounge space that had a pub feel, where I got a drink and watched musical performances.
 The house band played great jazz sets here.
 Some of the enrichment lectures were also presented here.

 The Shops of Princess – More options for spending my money.

-Sabatini’s Italian Trattoria – Specialty dining restaurant serving up delicious Italian dishes.
-This was not a large restaurant so I made my reservations early. /this was an extra charge without a package.
+Sabatini’s Italian Trattoria – this specialty dining restaurant served up delicious Italian dishes.
+This was not a large restaurant so I made my reservations early.
+An extra charge applied without a package.

 At the back and on the right hand side next to the stage in Club Fusion were a set of circular stairs that took me to the Wake View Bar on deck 6.
 This was the only access to this space.
 The bar here was not staffed but this was a very cozy and usually overlooked seating area.